SPER enforcement orders

-If you haven't received the enforcement order yet, and it is still before the due date on your fine or court order, you can dispute the fine by contacting the agency or court that issued it.
+If you haven't received the enforcement order yet, and the due date on your fine or court order has not yet passed, you can dispute the fine by contacting the agency or court that issued it.

 We cannot waive a fine issued by another agency or an order issued by a court.

-If you do not pay the whole amount or take one of the other actions above by the due date, we will take one or more enforcement actions against you—for example, we can suspend your driver licence, clamp your vehicle or seize and sell your vehicle.
+If you don't act by the due date, we will take one or more enforcement actions against you—for example, we can suspend your driver licence, clamp your vehicle or seize and sell your vehicle.

 If you have other debts with us, any payment you make could be applied to those debts first.

-If you are unable to pay by the due date, you may be eligible for an instalment plan.
+If you can't pay by the due date, you may be eligible to pay by instalments.

-If you are experiencing hardship and can’t pay your SPER debt, you may be eligible for converting your debt to unpaid community work.
+If you are experiencing hardship and can’t pay your SPER debt, you may be eligible to pay off your debt by completing a work and development order.

-Or contact us and we can discuss options for managing your debt if you:
+Or contact us to discuss options for managing your debt if you: